 In this piece we discuss top load vs front load washers pros cons.
 In a front loader washing machine, you get nearly all the conveniences of taking your laundry to a Laundromat.
 But you get them in your own laundry room!
 How cool is that?
 A top load washer though, may clean certain clothes better.
 While front loaders use less water, they sometimes suffer from leaving heavily soiled clothes still dirty.
 This is not as much of an issue with top loaders.
 As long as they allow you to fill up the tub all the way with water, we find that they deep clean better than front loaders.

-Top Load vs Front Load Washers Pros Cons
+Top Load vs Front Load Washers Pros and Cons

 With a front loader, you’ll notice water and energy savings, and in SOME cases, better cleaning.
 You can wash all but the biggest washable bedding items in your home in a front loader.
 Generally speaking, front loading machines do a good job at washing.
 But we find that a top loader does better on especially smelly and dirty clothing.